 - Monitor the college’s progress on accreditation and auditing matters

-- Perform other specific tasks, as directed by the President.
+- Perform other specific tasks, as directed by the President

 The College Council will meet monthly or as needed with components of the meeting including: a BOT overview (when following a BOT meeting), a presidential update, budget information (when appropriate), short informative reports (3-4 minutes) from major areas with updates and sharing new developments from across campus, announcements, and spotlighting/profiling an area/program/accomplishment of the College.
-Membership on the College council is determined by the President and includes: the President of the College, Chair, Administrative Assistant to the President, Vice President of Administrative Services, Vice President of Academic and Student Services and Institutional Assessment, Vice President of Community and Workforce Education and Institutional Advancement, Dean of Applied Sciences and Technology, Dean of Arts and Sciences, Dean of Business Sciences, Dean of Student Services, Director of Academic Development, Dean of Continuing Education/SACS Liaison, Director of Marketing and Community Relations, Directory of Library Services, Director of Polk Center, Director of Information Technology, Controller, Dean of Learning Support and Retention, Director of Performing Arts/Foundation, Faculty Senate Chair, Chair of TALC Leadership, and a Staff Member (Professional Development Staff Taskforce Appointee).
+Membership on the College council is determined by the President and includes: the President of the College, Chair, Administrative Assistant to the President, Vice President of Administrative Services, Vice President of Academic and Student Services and Institutional Assessment, Vice President of Community and Workforce Education and Institutional Advancement, Dean of Applied Sciences and Technology, Dean of Arts and Sciences, Dean of Business Sciences, Dean of Student Services, Director of Academic Development, Dean of Continuing Education/SACS Liaison, Director of Marketing and Community Relations, Director of Library Services, Director of Polk Center, Director of Information Technology, Controller, Dean of Learning Support and Retention, Director of Performing Arts/Foundation, Faculty Senate Chair, Chair of TALC Leadership, and a Staff Member (Professional Development Staff Taskforce Appointee).

 ACADEMIC AND STUDENT LEARNING COUNCIL